nats-io/natscli/README.md

 }
 ```

 Here we see a second format of the Pull request that will not store the request on the queue at all but when there are no messages to deliver will send a nil bytes message with a `Status` header of `404`, this way you can know when you reached the end of the stream for example.
+A `409` is returned if the Consumer has reached `MaxAckPending` limits.

 ```
 [rip@dev1]% nats req '$JS.API.CONSUMER.MSG.NEXT.ORDERS.NEW' '{"no_wait": true, "batch": 10}'